-Name and Title: Dr Rachel Cooper Email: r.v.cooper@lancaster.ac.uk Home institution: Lancaster University Award or subject area examined: Part II HPS Associated University of Cambridge Faculty/Department: HPS Please tick the statement which most closely reflects your views of the examinations.
-The standards set for the award(s) or subject area(s) above were appropriate.
+Name and Title: Dr Rachel Cooper mail: r.v.cooper@lancaster.ac.uk Home institution: Lancaster University Award or subject area examined: Part II History and Philosophy of Science Associated University of Cambridge Faculty/Department: History and F ulty/Department: History and Philosophy of Science Please tick the statement which most closely reflects your views of the examina tions.
+TIC K HERE The standards set for the award(s) or subject area(s) above were appropriate.
 The processes for assessment, examination and the determination of awards were sound and fairly conducted.
-Any recommendations made are for the purposes of enhancement to the course and its assessment.
-The standards set for the award(s) or subject area(s) above were appropriate.
+Any recommendations made are for the purposes of enhancement to the course assessment. and its The standards set for the award(s) or subject area(s) above were appropriate.
 The processes for assessment, examination and the determination of awards were sound and fairly conducted.
-HOWEVER, there are some risks to the future assurance of the course and its assessment, as outlined in my recommendations.
-There are immediate concerns or risks relating to the standards set for the awards or subject areas above and/or the processes for assessment, examination and the determination of awards.
-These require immediate action on behalf of the University to prevent reoccurrence in the next set of examinations. • Please tick as appropriate: Yes No N/A Are you satisfied that you received sufficient programme materials (programme handbooks, regulations, and marking criteria)?
+HOWEVER, there are some risks to the future assurance of the course and its as as outlined in my recommendations. sessme nt, There are immediate concerns or risks relating to the standards set for the awards or subject areas above and/or the processes for assessment, examination and the determination of awards.
+These require immediate action on behalf of the University to prevent reoccurrence in the next set of examinations.
+Please tick as appropriate: Yes No N/A Are you satisfied that you received sufficient programme materials (programme nandbooks, regulations, and marking criteria)?
 Are you satisfied that you were consulted adequately on draft examination papers, and that the level of questions was appropriate?
 Were you given sufficient opportunity to scrutinise the general standard and consistency of marking of examination scripts and coursework?
 Have issues raised in previous report(s) been addressed to your satisfaction?